JuliaEditorSupport/julia-vim/README.md

 or they can be remapped and/or disabled individually by defining a `g:julia_blocks_mapping` variable.
 See the documentation for details.

+Note that this feature requires Vim version 7.4 or higher.

 ## Changing syntax highlighting depending on the Julia version

 The pluign supports syntax highlighting different versions of Julia.
 By default, the highlighting scheme assumes